 - Build a minimal version of your dashboard to get in front of your team as early as possible

 - If you already have dashboards, start gathering feedback from your team

 - Ask questions that will uncover what’s important, what’s missing, and what can be removed, and make appropriate changes to your dashboards

 - Take time to read up on the subject of useful metrics and using dashboards.
 The Lean Analytics book and free course are recommended.

-- Do also check out our Building Data Dashboards: Best Practices guide.
+- Do also check out our Dashboard Design: Best Practices guide.